Biomaterials-for-Medical-Devices-AI/Helix/docs/users/installation.md

 pip install biofefi
 ```

-## Running BioFEFI
+## Running Helix
-Once you have installed BioFEFI, you can run it from the terminal like so:
+Once you have installed Helix, you can run it from the terminal like so:
 ```shell
 biofefi
 ```